-The Service's work in this important sector is based around the legislative framework applicable to the Government's policy as directed through the Department for Environment Food and Rural Affairs (DEFRA) and also the Food Standards Agency (FSA).
+The Service's work in this important sector is based around the legislative framework applicable to the Government's policy as directed through the Department for Environment Food and Rural Affairs (DEFRA) and the Food Standards Agency (FSA).
 The primary purpose of the Service's involvement within this sector is around the prevention and detection of notifiable animal diseases such as foot and mouth disease.

-In direct response to the Framework agreement signed with DEFRA and the obligations placed on the City Council as a Licensing Authority, officers from the Service conducted a range of inspection visits to business premises across Newcastle in 2022/2023, mainly in response to complaints and intelligence as received.
+In direct response to the Framework agreement signed with DEFRA and the obligations placed on the City Council as a Licensing Authority, officers from the Service conducted a range of inspection visits to business premises across Newcastle in 2023/2024, mainly in response to complaints and intelligence as received.

-- The Service carried out Animal Health and Welfare visits to 10 premises in the city to assess all procedures under the provisions of Animal Welfare legislation in respect of disease control and as applicable to a range of range of farm animals including pigs, cattle, and sheep. - The Service continued to promote throughout 2022/2023 the need to adhere by the national restrictions aimed at the prevention of avian flu within the domesticated bird population. - The Service actioned in partnership with APHA the response to the declaration of the Avian Flu outbreak at Ouseburn Farm on the 22 January 2022.
-The Protection Zone and Surveillance Zone were lifted on the 14 April 2022.
+- The Service carried out Animal Health and Welfare visits to 10 premises in the city to assess all procedures under the provisions of Animal Welfare legislation in respect of disease control and as applicable to a range of range of farm animals including pigs, cattle, and sheep. - The Service continued to promote throughout 2023/2024 the need to adhere by the national restrictions aimed at the prevention of avian flu within the domesticated bird population. - The Service continued to promote with businesses the need to adhere to strict animal health and welfare restrictions with respect to all notifiable animal diseases including swine flu and blue tongue.

-In addition, The Service is involved in the national feed hygiene project as delivered by the NTSB on behalf of the FSA in 2022/2023.
-Audits continued to be conducted during this project and these have included a number of micro-breweries.
+In addition, The Service is involved in the national feed hygiene project as delivered by the NTSB on behalf of the FSA in 2023/2024.
+Audits continued to be conducted during this project and these have included several micro-breweries.